sauravhiremath/fifa-stats-crawler/README.md

-# Fifa 20 crawler
+# Fifa 20 Players Stats Crawler

-This project is a sub-module of [Fifa Custom Team Builder](https://github.com/sauravhiremath/fifa).<br>
+This project is a sub-module for [Fifa Custom Team Builder](https://github.com/sauravhiremath/fifa).<br>

 # About

-A web-crawler to scrape all football players' information from [Sofifa](https://sofifa.com/players) and pre-processess it to JSON format.
-And analytics on the obtained data<br><br>
+A web-crawler to scrape all football players' information from [Sofifa](https://sofifa.com/players) and exporting it to JSON format.
+Perform data cleaning and analytics on the obtained data<br><br>

 * Crawler: Built on scrapy using python3
 * Analytics: IPynb noteboook python3

-Further exported to the [Fifa Custom Team Builder Backend](https://github.com/sauravhiremath/fifa-api) backend to serve as an API.
+Further exported to the [Fifa Custom Team Builder Backend](https://github.com/sauravhiremath/fifa-api) to serve as an API.

 # Steps to run the project

 * Install project dependencies <br>
-    ``` python
+    ```python
     pip install -r requirements.txt
     ```

-* Run the crawler from `fifa-crawler` as current directory (This the main scrapy crawler directory)
+* Run the crawler with _./fifa-crawler_ as current directory (This the main scrapy crawler directory)
-    > Make sure to change the filenames to read and write appropriately: \n
+    > Make sure to change the filenames to read and write appropriately: <br>
-    > `players_url.json` --> scraping urls
+    > `players_url.json` --> scraping urls <br>
     > `players_stats_raw.json` --> scraping player stats

-    * First run the players url spider
+    * First run the URL spider (To get all players urls)
-        ``` python
+        ```python
             scrapy crawl players_url
         ```
-    * After successfull, run the stats spider
+    * After successfull, run the stats spider (To get the players statistics from URLs from above)
-        ``` python
+        ```python
             scrapy crawl players_stats
         ```